riley-martine/tools/README.md

 ### coinflip
 Blazing fast implementation of the time-tested "coin flip" algorithm.
 Prints "Heads" or "Tails".

+### prime
+Test if a number given as argument 1 is prime.

 ### printcsv
 Does what it says on the tin.
 Not very good at what it does.